ymolists/website/src/routes/blog/gitpod-self-hosted-0.4.0.md

 Gitpod Self-Hosted runs on Kubernetes and is easily installed via "helm install".
 On gitpod.io you can find detailed documentation and some automation to install Gitpod on [vanilla Kubernetes](/docs/self-hosted/latest) or [on Google Cloud Platform](/docs/self-hosted/latest).
 For the next release, we plan to add support for AWS, Azure, and OpenShift.

-Users log into Gitpod via OAuth from your self managed Gitlab or GitHub enterprise.
+Users log into Gitpod via OAuth from your self managed GitLab or GitHub enterprise.
 This ensures that all access privileges from your Git hosting solution are taken into account and that there is no additional administrative effort for managing user accounts.

 Gitpod Self-Hosted is truly self-hosted: it does not require an internet connection to operate as every single bit runs on your network, and Gitpod Self-Hosted won't call home.